Pilot's Tip of the Week

 Featuring Wally Moran

-Bob, another good airman technique is to maintain situational awareness with a sectional chart.
+Another good airman technique is to maintain situational awareness with a sectional chart.
 It's so easy to just push the direct button on the GPS nowadays, and watch the numbers count down.
 But if you have an emergency, that's not going to be very helpful.
-So I keep that sectional chart out and I practice my map reading.
+So I keep that sectional chart out (on my iPad) and I practice my map reading.

-One of the things you can do to enhance your map-reading skills is find those little private strips.
+One of the things you can do to enhance your map-reading skills is finding those little private strips.
 They're really hard to find.
 And they get you really looking at the map and really looking at the terrain.
-And who knows - having found them, you might actually use one of them some day."
+And who knows - having found them, you might actually use one of them someday."